 Council has established a range of committees and task groups to carry out its various tasks.
-The committees and their respective meeting times and dates will be decided by the new Council The current Council have a six weekly meeting cycle, and usually meet on a Wednesday.
+The committees and their respective meeting times and dates will be decided by the new Council.
+The current Council have a six weekly meeting cycle, and usually meet on a Wednesday.

-All councillors are members of Council, and the Policy and Finance Committee.
-In addition, all councillors are members of one or more of the other special committees and/or task groups.
+All councillors are members of Council and one or more of the other special committee, community boards and/or task groups.